Amenemhat II: Accession

-Amenemhat II was once believed to have shared a period of coregency with his predecessor Senusret I, an hypothesis based on the double-dated stela of an official named Wepwawet-aa (Leiden, V4) that bears the regnal year 44 of Senusret I and the regnal year 2 of Amenemhat II.
-The existence of such coregency is now considered unlikely and the meaning of the double-date on the stela is interpreted as a time range when Wepwawetō was in charge, from Senusret I's year 44 to Amenemhat II's year 2.
+The double-dated stela of an official named Wepwawet-aa (Leiden, V4), dated to regnal Year 44 of Senusret I and regnal Year 2 of Amenemhat II, sometimes has been interpreted as evidence of a coregency.
+If so, he would have been appointed junior coregent on I Akhet Day 1 (New Year) in Year 43 of Senusret I, starting immediately on his Year 1.
+Other researchers regard a coregency as unlikely and interpret the double date on the stela as a time range during which Wepwawet-aa held office, from Senusret I's Year 44 to Amenemhat II's Year 2.